salvillalon45/SPGISummer2018-LegacyRepository/README.md

 ## Container Learning Directory
 #### In This Project...
-- During Monday morning of Week 2 of the internship, I decided to talk with Sreedhar Athikam.
+- During Monday morning of Week 2 of the internship, I had a conversation with my manager's manager.
 During my first week he asked me what my   expectations of the internship where, but at the moment I could not answer that question.
 That weekend I decided to reflect on what    my expectations where so that on Monday I could talk to him about it.
 As we were talking, we helped me clarify goals and    expectations for the internship and from this a project emerged.
 I was tasked with learning about Containers and creating a simple web application that will run inside a container.
 - Many of the tutorials used Flask and a cloud service to deploy their application.
 I decided to learn that as well.
 I learned how to use Flask and deploy web applications using Google App Engine.
 [You can find the application here](http://spgi2018-container-project.appspot.com/)

 - **container_presentation directory**